 - Instead of skewered chicken, you can also cook regular bone-in or boneless chicken (but make extra marinade for bone-in)

-- Kosher chicken is particularly flavorful and juicy because it is already brined.
+- Kosher chicken is juicier and has a little extra flavor because it is already brined.

 - Marinade/glaze: If you are using bone in chicken, I suggest doubling the marinade/glaze.
 In fact, you might also want to double it (or do 1 1/2 times the amounts) to use as a dipping sauce or to soak into a side of rice or quinoa.

 - No grill?
 Instead, chicken can be broiled in the oven, turning once, for 9-12 minutes, brushing with the glaze.